saddam-azad/docker-lemp/README.md

-# docker-lemp
+# docker lempserver
-Alpine Linux, Nginx and PHP 7.4
+Nginx and PHP 8.0.2 on Alpine Linux